-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2008.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2009.

-Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for fall 2008, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-\\\\ ACT with Writing component required

-\\\\ ACT with Writing component recommended.

-\X\ ACT with or without Writing component accepted

-C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-For admission

-For placement

-For advising

-In place of an application essay

-As a validity check on the application essay

-No college policy as of now

-Not using essay component

-D. In addition, does your institution use applicants' test scores for academic advising?
-No

-E. Latest date by which SAT or ACT scores must be received for fall-term admission May 18, 2007 Latest date by which SAT Subject Test scores must be received for fall-term admission\\\\\

-F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): Freshman applicants with SAT-Critical Reading/Verbal scores of less than 490 (ACT 20) and/or SAT-Math scores of less than 460 (ACT 19) must take institutional placement exams in appropriate subject areas.
+SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests Require X Recommend ADMISSION Require for Some Consider If Submitted Not Used B. If your institution will make use of the fall 2009, please indicate which ONE of admissions process): ACT with Writing component requ ACT with Writing component recoX ACT with or without Writing com mmended. epted C. Please indicate how your institution will use the SAT or ACT es say component; cl neck all that apply 7. □ For admission □ For placement □ For advising □ In place of an application essay □ As a validity check on the applicanous No college policy as of now □ Not using essay component tion essay D. In addition, does your institution use No e applicants ' test scores for a cademic advising ?
+E. Latest date by which SAT or ACT Latest date by which SAT Subject F. If necessary, use this space to clar not required of some students): Freshr 20) and/or SAT-Math scores of less t subject areas.
+Test scores ify your tes nan applic must be receive t policies (e.g., i ants with SAT- d for fall-term adn f tests are recomm C ritical Reading/ nission ended for some st Verbal scores of less than 490 (ACT

+Institutional Exam